Traven-B/roji/source/posts/roji-pixyll-meets-middleman-2018-02-18.html.md

 Preserving minimalism, embracing Middleman.

-> The HTML way is to view the second form with beginner's&nbsp;mind -
+> The HTML way is to view the second form with first&nbsp;heart -
 > for then how could pixels be&nbsp;misaligned?
 >
 > They simply are, as stones in a raked&nbsp;garden